Inkwell Design System

-Our web design system is broadly similar to Inky.xaml from Instagile.WPF, but updated and adapted for the needs of the web.
-This is not mobile-first but mobile-equal - we want true responsiveness, not Bootstrap-style focus wedges and hero elements that are poorly suited to desktop rich-data.
+Our web design system is originally inspired by Inky.xaml from Instagile.WPF, but modified for the needs of the web.
+Similar black-blue-grey colours and weighted-font edit, but with "raised" surfaces above a background well.
+It's mobile-equal rather than mobile-first - we want true responsiveness, but Bootstrap-style focus wedges and hero elements are poorly suited to desktop rich-data.
+To address the varying needs of B2B (data entry) and B2C (content browsing), we use density registers within different areas of a site.

 Metrics